A fast and effective kernel two-sample test for large-scale data: Real data examples

-For the two cases that most tests are significant (I vs. C and R vs. C), we also examine the performance of the tests using the subsets of the whole data.
-For each sample size, we generate 1,000 randomly selected subsets of the whole data and the significance level is set to be 0.001 for all tests.
+For the two cases where most tests are significant (I vs. C and R vs. C), we also examine the performance of the tests using subsets of the whole data.
+For each sample size, we generate 1,000 randomly selected subsets of the whole data and the significance level is set to 0.001 for all tests.
 The results are shown in Table \ref{tab:eye}.
 We see that SCF-full has no power and MMD-B shows lower power than the new test in all cases.
-ME-full exhibits higher power than SCF-full and MMD-B, but it is in general outperformed by the new test.
+ME-full exhibits higher power than SCF-full and MMD-B, but it is generally outperformed by the new test.